Tree Canopy

 Union Pier

-Historic Charleston Foundation's work to preserve Charleston’s historic neighborhoods encompasses safeguarding the built and natural historic character that defines our community – including mature trees.
+Historic Charleston Foundation's work to preserve Charleston’s historic neighborhoods encompasses safeguarding the built and natural character that defines our community – including mature trees and the shade they provide.

 Resident submitted images of tree trimmings on the historic peninsula, 2025.